 There is much work to be done, however.
-According to a whitepaper from the DMA, a membership-based network of more than 1,000 companies, over a quarter (26 percent) of marketers feel their business is unprepared for the GDPR.
+According to a whitepaper from the DMA, a membership-based network of more than 1,000 companies, over a quarter (26 per cent) of marketers feel their business is unprepared for the GDPR.

 First, they should understand what the GDPR will require.
-According to “GDPR compliance: what organisations need to know” from information age, the following are requirements of the new regulation:
+According to “GDPR compliance: what organisations need to know” from the information age, the following are requirements of the new regulation:

-Extended jurisdiction.
-“Regulations will apply to any company collecting and/or processing EU citizen’s personal data regardless of where the company’s physical offices are located.”
+- Extended jurisdiction: Regulations will apply to any company collecting and/or processing EU citizen’s personal data regardless of where the company’s physical offices are located.

-Mandatory breach notification.
-Companies “will now be required to notify the supervisory authority within 72 hours of discovering a security breach unless it is unlikely to “result in a risk to the rights and freedom of individuals.”
+- Mandatory breach notification: Companies will now be required to notify the supervisory authority within 72 hours of discovering a security breach unless it is unlikely to “result in a risk to the rights and freedom of individuals.

-Right to access.
-“Companies must be able to provide electronic copies of private records to individuals requesting what personal data the organisation is processing, where their data is stored and for what purpose.”
+- Right to access: Companies must be able to provide electronic copies of private records to individuals requesting what personal data the organisation is processing, where their data is stored and for what purpose.

-Right to be forgotten.
-“EU citizens will be able to request the controller to not only delete their personal data but to stop sharing it with third parties – who are then also obligated to stop processing it.”
+- Right to be forgotten: EU citizens will be able to request the controller to delete their personal data and stop sharing it with third parties – who are then also obligated to stop processing it.

-Data portability.
-“The new regulation gives individuals the right to transmit their data from one controller to another.
-As a result, upon request, organisations must be able to provide an individual’s personal data in a ‘commonly used and machine readable format.”
+- Data portability: The new regulation gives individuals the right to transmit their data from one controller to another.
+As a result, upon request, organisations must be able to provide an individual’s personal data in a ‘commonly used and machine-readable format.

-Privacy by design.
-“Security must be built into products and processes from day one.
+- Privacy by design: Security must be built into products and processes from day one.

-Data protection officers (DPO).
-“Both data controllers and data processors are now required to appoint a DPO.”
+- Data protection officers (DPO): Both data controllers and data processors are now required to appoint a DPO.

+‘Firstly, it is likely to be in place before any Brexit,’ said director of information management at Crown Records, John Culkin.
+‘Secondly, although an independent Britain would no longer be a signatory, it will still apply to all businesses that handle European citizens’ personal information.
 The fines associated with EU GDPR are significant.
 They can be as high as €20 million or 4% of global turnover.”
-When looking ahead at the GDPR, it is far better to be safe than sorry.
+Looking ahead at the GDPR, it is far better to be safe than sorry.
 In this case, that means being prepared – or risk serious consequences.

-Who is CRI Group?
+Who is CRI® Group?

-Based in London, CRI Group works with companies across the Americas, Europe, Africa, Middle East and Asia-Pacific as a one-stop international Risk Management, Employee Background Screening, Business Intelligence, Due Diligence, Compliance Solutions and other professional Investigative Research solutions provider.
+Based in London, CRI® Group works with companies across the Americas, Europe, Africa, Middle East and Asia-Pacific as a one-stop international Risk Management, Employee Background Screening, Business Intelligence, TPRM, Due Diligence, Compliance Solutions and other professional Investigative Research solutions provider.
 We have the largest proprietary network of background-screening analysts and investigators across the Middle East and Asia.
-Our global presence ensures that no matter how international your operations are we have the network needed to provide you with all you need, wherever you happen to be.
-CRI Group also holds BS 102000:2013 and BS 7858:2012 Certifications, is an HRO certified provider and partner with Oracle.
+Our global presence ensures that no matter how international your operations are, we have the network needed to provide you with all you need, wherever you happen to be.
+CRI® Group also holds BS 102000:2013, and BS 7858:2012 Certifications is an HRO certified provider and partners with Oracle.